-How has this happened?
-Companies like Apple, Microsoft, Amazon.com, Alphabet, Nvidia, and Tesla have soared.
-China's internet giants had a spectacular rise too, but then got kneecapped by a government crackdown starting in late 2020.
-Corporate Europe, for its part, was labeled by the Economist as "The land that ambition forgot" in a 2021 briefing, criticized for its lack of dynamism and its old economy orientation - banks, telecoms, and conglomerates.
+Equities outside the U.S., for their part, have stumbled.
+Chinese internet giants like Tencent and Alibaba had a spectacular rise, but then got kneecapped by a government crackdown starting in late 2020.
+Corporate Europe was labeled by the Economist as "The land that ambition forgot" for its lack of dynamism and old economy orientation - banks, telecoms, and conglomerates.
 The U.K. is a shadow of its former self.
 A Financial Times op-ed carried the title "London is becoming the Jurassic Park of stock exchanges," thanks to Brexit and other factors.
-Japan has produced muted returns, and while certain markets like India and Sweden have performed well over the past 15 years, those gains are much diminished when translated into U.S. dollars.
+Japan has muddled along, and while markets like India and Sweden have shined, their equity gains are much diminished when translated into U.S. dollars.

 "King Dollar" has been dominant.
-In 2022, the euro fell below dollar parity for the first time in two decades, while the yen hit an all-time low against the greenback.
+In 2022, the euro fell below dollar parity for the first time in two decades.
+The yen hit an all-time low against the greenback that year.

-Thanks to its outperformance, the U.S. share of the global equities universe - as measured by the Morningstar Global Markets Index - has risen to 58% as of the first quarter of 2023, not as high as the 60% level it hit in late 2022, or 61% at the end of 1999, but a far cry from sub-40% in early 2009.
+U.S. share of the global equities universe-as measured by the Morningstar Global Markets Index-has risen to 59% as of mid-2023, not quite as high as the 61% level at the end of 1999, but a far cry from sub-40% in early 2009.
 Meanwhile, the U.S. share of the global economy is only 25%, a striking contrast.